MicrosoftDocs/win32/desktop-src/Debug/getexceptioninformation.md

-﻿---
+---
-Description: 'Retrieves a computer-independent description of an exception, and information about the computer state that exists for the thread when the exception occurs.
-This function can be called only from within the filter expression of an exception handler.' ms.assetid: 'e982794a-d5f1-4fb4-a2b9-aa8da18cb8ae'
+Description: Retrieves a computer-independent description of an exception, and information about the computer state that exists for the thread when the exception occurs.
+This function can be called only from within the filter expression of an exception handler. ms.assetid: e982794a-d5f1-4fb4-a2b9-aa8da18cb8ae
 title: GetExceptionInformation macro
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # GetExceptionInformation macro